I have walked in your shoes . . . .

 In January 2008, my beloved wife Nancy was diagnosed with early-onset dementia.
 She had just turned 65.
 On the day of that diagnosis, at that precise moment in our doctor’s office, our lives changed forever.
 Nancy pivoted from being a successful interior designer, wonderful mom, and loving wife, to a person facing an incurable disease.
 I pivoted from being a husband and proud step-dad to Nancy’s three children, to being a loving, proactive, and devoted caregiver.

 For the next several months I felt like a nomad wandering in a desert of confusion, anxiety, and fear.
 I had no clue around “next steps”.
 Both of us lacked meaningful information about dementia.
-In short, Nancy and I basically just went on with our lives, and didn’t talk much, if at all, about her diagnosis.
+In short, Nancy and I basically just went on with our lives, and didn’t talk much, if at all, about her dementia diagnosis.
 In fact, it wasn’t until I joined a dementia support group in the fall of 2008, that I began to gain clarity around my role as a caregiver.

 The reach of dementia in my life provided me with a gift – the realization my true calling is to connect with and assist caregivers and families of those with Alzheimer’s and related dementias.